 Add a commit message, e.g. "Initial commit"

 If you're adding a repository that already contains tokens, the plugin will ask you if you want to pull the latest tokens.
-This will overwrite your locally stored tokens, so make sure to back these up if you don't want them to get removed.

 If you only want to pull the latest changes, hit